 Montreal-based artist Laurent Craste (previously) has a penchant for decorative objects, exploring their meaning by more or less beating up the porcelain sculptures.
 Craste intervenes with history, morphing the staid and decorative nature of each vase or dish into a moment of comical misfortune.
-These accidents that are not necessarily happy ones, but ones that involve knives, bats, and nails penetrating each piece.
+These accidents are not necessarily happy ones, but ones that involve knives, bats, and nails penetrating each piece.

-“I regard the inventory of original models from the main 18th and 19th century European porcelain manufacturers and use these models as a basis for research on the status of the collectibles, by subjecting them to a practice of deconstruction and violent alteration of their formal structures, or by contaminating their traditional decorations through a subversive process of subject substitution,” said Craste in his artist statement.
+“I regard the inventory of original models from the main 18th and 19th-century European porcelain manufacturers and use these models as a basis for research on the status of the collectibles, by subjecting them to a practice of deconstruction and violent alteration of their formal structures, or by contaminating their traditional decorations through a subversive process of subject substitution,” said Craste in his artist statement.

 Do stories and artists like this matter to you?
 Become a Colossal Member and support independent arts publishing.
-Join a community of like-minded readers who are passionate about contemporary art, apply for our annual grant, and get exclusive access to interviews, partner discounts, and event tickets.
+Join a community of like-minded readers who are passionate about contemporary art, help support our interview series, gain access to partner discounts, and much more.
+Join now!